 Newzoo MMO Games Market Report 2010

-San Francisco, CA - 16 November 2010 – Data from the Newzoo MMO Games Market Report 2010 shows that 47.5 million Americans play Massively-Multiplayer-Online (MMO) games.
-Almost 90% plays free-to-play MMOs.
-12.5 million people pay up front to play MMOs.
-The overlap is larger when comparing browser and client MMOs: 71% play both browser and client MMOs, that require you to download the game.
-Contrary to most European countries, more money is spent in total on pay-to-play MMOs than on free-to-play MMOs, due to a significantly higher monthly budget spend per person.
-Total spending on MMO games is up 30% compared to 2009.
+London, 17 November 2010 – Data from the Newzoo MMO Games Market Report 2010 shows that 8.75 million Brits aged thirteen and up, play Massively-Multiplayer-Online (MMO) games.
+Almost 90% play free-to-play MMOs, but 2 million people pay up front to play MMOs.
+The overlap is larger when comparing browser and client MMOs with 66% playing both browser and client MMOs which require you to download the game.
+Contrary to Germany but in line with the US, more money is spent in total on pay-to-play MMOs than on free-to-play MMOs, due to a higher monthly budget spent per person.
+Total spend on MMO games in the UK amounts to £220 million, up 30% compared to 2009.

 MMO games versus Console games

-Console games are by far still the most popular, attracting almost 120M players.
+Console games are by far still the most popular, attracting over 25 million players.
 The difference is smaller when zooming in on the young male demographic.
-53% of males between 16 and 25 play MMO games versus 81% for consoles.
-Overlap with consoles is significant: 57% of Microsoft Xbox 360 players also play MMOs, 61% for the PlayStation®3.
-More than half of these people also spend money on MMOs, confirming the appeal to the “core” gaming audience.
+49% of males between 16 and 25 play MMO games versus 76% for consoles.
+Overlap with consoles is significant: 48% of Microsoft Xbox 360 players also play MMOs, identical to the share of PlayStation®3 players spending time on MMOs.
+Almost half of these people also spend money on MMOs, confirming the appeal to the “core” gaming audience.

 Demographics of players and payers

-Of all MMO players aged 10 year and up, 66% are male.
+Of all MMO players aged 13 year and up, 64% are male.
 This share goes up to over 70% for the players who spend money.
-The majority (52%) of MMO gamers are older than 25.
-The paying MMO gamer is slightly older on average with 60% being above the age of 25.
-In Europe, where the free-to-play model is hugely popular, paying MMO gamers are significantly younger.
+The majority (53%) of MMO gamers are older than 25.
+The paying free-to-play MMO gamer is slightly younger with 47% being above the age of 25.
+In the US, paying MMO gamers are significantly older.
 The differences between payers and players can be found on various characteristics.
-An example being that the Blackberry is significantly more popular amongst paying free-to-play MMO players than with people playing the same games but not paying.
+An example being that Discovery Channel and SkyOne are significantly more popular amongst paying free-to-play MMO players than with people playing the same games but not paying.